 If the specified input required for the maximum capacity of the plant is equal to or lower than the necessary minimum, then the hourly production of synthetic grid gas and the demand for electricity are set as constant over the year.
-However, if the maximum capacity is higher, such flexibility is used to minimise the excess electricity production of the whole system in the same way as for micro CHP and transportation, as described in sections 4.1.5 and 4.2.6.4.
+However, if the maximum capacity is higher, such flexibility is used to minimise the excess electricity production of the whole system in the same way as for micro CHP and transportation.
+The capacity on the electrolysers needed is defined as part of the transport electrolysers in the hydrogen tabsheet.

-Additional to the above use of the CO2 Hydrogenation plant, one may use the plant for producing additional synthetic gas to the grid during hours of excess electricity production and available capacity on the plant.
+Additional to the above use of the CO_2 Hydrogenation plant, one may use the plant for producing additional synthetic gas to the grid during hours of excess electricity production and available capacity on the plant.
 Such use is activated by choosing CEEP regulation strategy 8 in the 'Balancing & Storage->Electricity' tab sheet, as further described in section 8.2.8.